Student

 Helping students rest, recharge, and connect

 THE HEART OF STUDENT ACTIVITY.
 The building pulses with students throughout the day, but the fourth floor is the vibrant, beating heart of student-led organizations and a critical area for renewal.
-The building underwent significant upgrades in 1988, but the plans did not include the fourth floor, which is virtually unchanged since the building opened.
-As a result, the space is out of step with our current students’ needs.
+The building underwent significant upgrades in 1988, but the plans did not include the fourth floor, which was virtually unchanged since the building opened.

-Our vision is to improve rooms for dance and movement activities along with other flexible spaces for student group meetings and community gatherings.
-Enhancements will solidify the place of artistic performance as a central aspect of many MIT students’ experiences while increasing the visibility of extracurricular activities, helping students to build connections within and across groups.
+When it opens in October 2023, the fourth floor will encompass rooms for dance and movement activities along with other flexible spaces for student group meetings and community gatherings--enhancements that solidify the place of artistic performance as a central aspect of many MIT students’ experiences while increasing the visibility of extracurricular activities, helping students to build connections within and across groups.
 The rooms are for general use, allowing students to tailor each space to their needs.

 CASE STUDY: MOVEMENT & DANCE